-format, course competencies, attendance policy, and exa 60-200.
-I have reviewed the syllabus, and understand the camination system.
-I further understand my responsibilities abus, and agree to all course requirements as stated in the and Printed Name Signature Date
+I have received a copy of the course syllabus for RSPT 2266-200.
+I have reviewed the syllabus thoroughly, and understand the course format, course competencies, attendance policy, and examination system.
+I further understand my responsibilities and rights, as explained by the instructor and listed in the syllabus, and agree to all course requirements as stated in the course syllabus.

+Printed Name

+Signature

+Date